comoco-labs/starknet-contracts/README.md

         python scripts/deploy_tokens.py --registry_address REGISTRY_ADDRESS  # Results are appended to the deployments.txt file

-### For testnet/mainnet
+### For live networks

 1. Create new accounts

-    Either with `starknet deploy_account --account ACCOUNT_NAME` command, or from Argent-X/Braavos wallet, and export to a json file in the following format:
+    Either with `starknet new_account --account ACCOUNT_NAME` followed by `starknet deploy_account --account ACCOUNT_NAME` command, or from Argent-X/Braavos wallet, create and export accounts to a json file in the following format:

         {
             "testnet": {